-Prostate cancer affects 1 in 8 men - who is at risk?
+Prostate cancer affects 1 in 8 men - do you know your risk?

 Understand more about prostate cancer and how knowing your risk can help you take control of your health.

-Prostate cancer is one of the most common cancers in the UK, with over 130 men diagnosed every day [1].
+Prostate cancer is one of the most common cancers in the UK, with over 130 men diagnosed every day [1], and around one in eight men will develop it during their lifetime.

 In this blog we discuss: